 As the neighborhood continues to benefit from new physical improvements and additional private investment, it is likely to experience some gentrification.
-While gentrification signals increasing investments and revitalization, it can often times divide and push that are appropriate for private off-campus student out existing populations that benefit from living in centrally located neighborhoods.
+While gentrification signals increasing investments and revitalization, it can often times divide and push centrally located neighborhoods.
 The City, working with neighborhood leaders, may consider strategies that seek to ameliorate the negative impacts that gentrification can have on existing residents.